~Lots of independent shops

 We’re not going to cut & paste other people’s work here, for the general history of the New Forest, you can’t do better than look here: The Real New Forest Guide

 Click here if you want to know more about Alice in Wonderland (or Alice in Lyndhurst to be more precise)

 We have all the bases covered with a sprinkling of the unusual.
-To start we have two supermarkets which will cover most needs, a chemist, bank, butchers, bakers, Cycle shop, Camping shop
+To start we have a Co-op supermarket, a chemist, bank, butchers, bakers, Cycle shop, Camping shop

 A more complete list of shops can be found here

 There’s plenty to do in and around Lyndhurst, but the main thing people do is say hello to a tree or two! (if you’ve got a phobia of trees, just don’t come!)